 Most people find an acupuncture treatment relaxing and refreshing.
 While not always the case many people notice a reduction in pain immediately, though it will likely take a few appointments for that to be a lasting effect.
 While resting on the table with the needles many people report feeling as though they are in a calm state between sleep and wakefulness.
-Some people report feeling like they are gentle drifting on a boat.
+Some people report feeling like they are gently drifting on a boat.
 The time after your treatment is important!
 Meghan recommends a quiet couple of hours with little exertion, the points are still working and this allows them to continue to do their thing.

 WHAT DOES ACUPUNCTURE DO?
 STUDIES INDICATE THAT: